 In comparison, normal buildings, including residential houses, are designed for earthquake ground motions with an average return period of 500 years.
-Structures that may contain large numbers of people including schools are designed for 1,000 years, and structures with special post-disaster functions (e.g., hospitals, fire and police stations) and vital infrastructure (e.g., state
+Structures that may contain large numbers of people including schools are designed for 1,000 years, and structures with special post-disaster functions (e.g., hospitals, fire and police stations) and vital infrastructure such as state highway bridges are designed for a return period of 2,500 years.